 Need a tablet within your budget?
-These are the Best iPads right now!
+These are the Best iPads right now in 2021!

 Apple’s iPad series has been considered the best tablet on the market for well over a decade, and while challengers running Windows and Android have stepped up their game in recent years, the most polished and well-rounded tablet with the best app ecosystem is still Apple’s machine.

 But there are so many iPads out there that average consumers may start to get confused.
 While obviously the newer iPads will be better than the older ones, Apple has released some great hardware over the years.
 Combined with great software support, many users would get better value out of older hardware thanks to lower pricing, discounts, and offers.

 Navigating this entire maze of decisions can be difficult though.
 That’s where we come in.
 Here are the best iPads to buy depending on your need or budget.

 Navigate this guide:

 - Best iPad money can buy: iPad Pro (2021, 12.9-inch)

 - Best iPad for most people: iPad Air (2020)

 - Best older iPad for value: iPad Pro (2018, 11-inch)

 - Best iPad Accessory: Apple Pencil (2nd gen)